How Are Your Insurance Premiums Determined?06 Mar 2021

 b) Are obese / lead a mostly sedentary lifestyle

 c) Have been involved in road accidents or traffic violations

 d) Are into hobbies like scuba diving and skydiving, which involve high risks to your life.

 So in summary, your insurance premium will depend on how high or low your life expectancy is.

 How much you pay for financial protection is also determined by the type of insurance product and the amount of coverage you select.
-For instance, a term life policy is less expensive compared to a whole life policy or investment-linked policy.
+For instance, a term life policy such as i-Care is less expensive compared to a whole life policy or investment-linked policy.

 Our Gibraltar BSN Agents can provide additional help in deciding which policy you should choose and how much coverage you need based on your budget.
 Whenever you are ready to secure your financial protection, drop us your details here and we will be in touch.